torvalds/linux/Documentation/driver-api/vfio-mediated-device.rst

 Virtual Function I/O (VFIO) Mediated devices[1]
 ===============================================

-The number of use cases for virtualizing DMA devices that do not have built-in SR_IOV capability is increasing.
+The number of use cases for virtualizing DMA devices that do yest have built-in SR_IOV capability is increasing.
 Previously, to virtualize such devices, developers had to create their own management interfaces and APIs, and then integrate them with user space software.
 To simplify integration with user space